Angels (Neon Genesis Evangelion): Sachiel

 A cosplayer portrays Sachiel at the Anime Expo 2011.

 Sachiel (サキエル, Sakieru), the third Angel, has an anthropomorphic appearance.
 On the upper part of its trunk, it has a disk that is similar to a face, while on the outer sides of the legs it has two gills.
 Once on land, the armed forces of the United Nations attack Sachiel, which can survive the UN's most powerful weapon, the N^{2} mine.
-The attack damages Sachiel's face and temporarily stop its advance.
+The attack damages Sachiel's face and temporarily stops its advance.
 Sachiel then regenerates and replaces its face with a second face.
 After the crash, Sachiel learns how fighter aircraft work and can replicate their effectiveness, developing the ability to launch explosive light beams.
 It can also use a pair of "protractile spears" or "spears of light" incorporated into the forearms.
 In the second episode, "The Beast", Sachiel fights with Eva-01, which goes into a berserk mode and manages to defeat the Angel.
 Eva-01 neutralizes Sachiel's AT Field, and Sachiel commits suicide by self-destructing.

 Its name comes from Sachiel, the angel of water.
 Sachiel is considered a cherubim who protects the tree of life with spears of fire according to the Old Testament, a detail that possibly inspired the fictional Angel's protractible spears.
 Academics Sellés de Lucas and Hernández-Pérez linked its second face to the Book of Ezekiel, where cherubims are described as having four heads.
 The authors initially intended the Angel to fight at sea against Unit 02 in the eighth episode "Asuka Strikes!", but this idea was set aside and used for Gaghiel.
 Writer Dennis Redmond described it as a "strangely abstract, gilled creature" and a "neo-Expressionistic Godzilla".
 Sachiel is based on Ishtar, an android that appears in the manga Wahhaman by Yoshitō Asari; its back is inspired by that of a cat.
 Writer Virginie Nebbia also compared its design to Jamila from Ultraman and King Bockle from Return of Ultraman.
 At the storyboard stage, Sachiel's figure had different connotations and its fight was similar to the Ultraman battles.
+During the second half of the battle, Sachiel was supposed to wield an arrow, which it would drive into Eva-01's head.
 In Rebuild of Evangelion, Sachiel is known as the fourth Angel.
 The animators superimposed images of a light reflecting on an expanse of water and one of the Milky Way on its luminescent core.